 Megan Feenstra Wall is an architect with MATHISON | MATHISON ARCHITECTS.

-Megan is passionate about her community and her beloved Eastown neighborhood and has served on the board of the local AIA, a Michigan AIA Strategic Committee, Children’s Healing Center, Design Week West Michigan, Ferris State Architecture Advisory Board and, with Tom Mathison, helped to develop the Master of Architecture program at Kendall College.
-She has taught at Kendall College and been a critic for reviews at several programs including Kendall, University of Michigan, and Ferris State University.
+She is passionate about her community and her beloved Eastown neighborhood and has served on various boards for organizations such as Children’s Healing Center, Design Week West Michigan, Ferris State Architecture Advisory Board, and the Board of Formation for the MArch program at Kendall College.
+She has taught at Kendall and been a critic for reviews at several programs including Kendall, University of Michigan, and Ferris State University.
 Megan received the AIA Michigan Young Architect award in 2016.